awell-health/awell-extensions/extensions/zusHealth/README.md

 ## Webhooks

-Webhooks offer a great way to automate the flow with Awell when you want to fetch a resource.
+Webhooks offer a great way to listen to updates to resources in Zus and trigger Awell care flows.
+These updates include ADT feed events for your patient population, and the relevant Encounter data can then be incorporated in the new flow.